SPN 101, SPN 102 Elementary Spanish I, II (4 hours each)

 SPN 409 Literature of the Conquest and Colonization in Spanish America (4 hours)

 We will examine the development of Spanish American literature from its earliest expressions in indigenous cultures through the nineteenth century.
 We will read Aztec and Incan poetry as well as selections from the Popol Vuh, known as the Mayan “Bible”.
 Then, we will focus on the chronicles of the Conquest, comprised mainly of historical accounts written by Spanish conquistadors.
 After that, we will examine the literature of colonial Spanish America, including selections from the poetry and prose of Sor Juana Inés de la Cruz, the first feminist writer of the Americas.
 Finally, we will study the literature of independence and post-independence fueled by the European Enlightenment.
 Taught in Spanish.
-Prerequisite: SPN 302 or permission by instructor.
+Prerequisite: SPN 302.

 SPN 411 North American Hispanic Readings and Film (4 hours)